 - Remove from heat and stir in cheese until melted and mixed in.

-- Add carrots, peas, black pepper, parsley, ham and cooked macaroni.
+- Add carrots, frozen peas (not thawed), black pepper, parsley, ham and cooked macaroni.

 - Transfer to a lightly greased 3 quart (3 litre) casserole dish or a 9x13 inch baking pan.